This post is a list of things to do in Rome in April.

 That said, if you miss his Easter presentation, there’s no need to fret, as he usually makes at least two appearances every week which don’t cost a thing to attend.

-Here are just a few of the more notable sites included as part of Io Vado Al Museo:
+Here are a few of the more notable landmarks you can visit:

 If you don’t feel like waiting for this free day, you can get admission for a much lower price by using a Rome tourist pass.

 Just two weeks after Easter, the entire country of Italy celebrates Liberation Day on April 25th.